-I'm 34.
+I'm 36.
 Very laid back, I play to win but I'm not one to flip out if I lose, having fun is the end goal after all.
-I'm trained as a historian and I'm also a historic preservationist and support maintaining historic structures for their own sake, even when it doesn't seem "economically sensible" to do so.
+Used to play board games very heavily, but now get to them monthly or so.

 Proud member of the Match-E-Be-Nash-She-Wish tribe of Pottawatomi. (www.mbpi.org